cloudqubes/cloudqubes.github.io/_posts/2020-03-04-public-cloud-is-all-you-need-or-is-it.md

 Despite the market hype, NFV is not an easy technology to get started on.
 It requires millions of dollars in cash, as well as comparable amounts of time and effort which again boils down to money.
 So, is NFV really worth the investment?

-Since cloudification cannot be avoided, and implementing the on premise NFV seems like an overwhelmingly complex project, the Telcos may believe that the public cloud is a better option.
+Since cloudification cannot be avoided, and implementing the on premise NFV seems like an overwhelmingly complex project, the telcos may believe that the public cloud is a better option.
 It is easy to get started with, available on demand, and seems cheap.

 But, that thinking could be deceptive.
 Let's see why?